tetradecane/Workaround_website/README.md

 In dataset, we provide the JIRA ids, symptoms, causes, repairs of collected workarounds.

-1, download all the content under "dataSet.txt" and save it as a "UTF-16 LE" coded txt file.
+The content under "dataSet.txt" can be opened as an Excel file.

-2, open the above file as an Excel file.